Dr Mark Norman, Chief Medical Officer

 Mark initially trained as a Physiotherapist and after some years was very fortunate to undertake medical training at 28-years-old.
 Since graduating medicine, Mark has undertaken many roles and continued training always to best look after his patients.

-In Part 1, of this 4 part interview, we talked with Mark about why he decided to become a General Practitioner (GP) and how he managed the transition from working as a GP to a Medical Officer On-base at ADF Healthcare Centres across Australia.
+In Part one, of this four part interview, we talked with Mark about why he decided to become a General Practitioner (GP) and how he managed the transition from working as a GP to a Medical Officer On-base at ADF Healthcare Centres across Australia.

 Dr Mark Norman: I started my career as a Physiotherapist and some years of applying, was admitted into medical training at age 28.
 My wife, infant daughter and I moved from sunny Queensland to Hobart, to attend the University of Tasmania.
 I continued to work as a Physiotherapist on the weekends to support my family.